jraiskin/Automated_categorization_medication/log_discussion_literature.md

 Data strucrute
 - ATC codes, hierarchical structure
-- Targets can be non-unique, hand anotated and mapped to a unique set defined by those annotations
+- Targets can be non-unique, hand anotated and mapped to a unique set defined by those annotations.
+    This "non-uniqueness" is solved by mapping, disambiguating labels, according to hand-annotated labels (by physicians)

 ## Baseline
-- Train a linear classifier, SVM / log-reg (TBC)
+- Train a linear classifier, SVM / log-reg / plain-vanilla LSTM (TBC)

 ## Literature review - general topics
 - RNN classification